 From the Russell and Townsend descriptions, it is difficult to determine how much, beyond the picketed enclosure, existed in the seventeen-day period, however, three months later Osborne Russell recorded:

-Based on the construction time of Fort William and Fort Hall, it is clear Captain Bonneville lacked the necessary time to build a picket-walled bastioned fort, a living area as described by Ferris, and a blacksmith shop described by archaeologists in a 1989 study at the Fort Bonneville Monument in two weeks.
+Based on the construction time of Fort William and Fort Hall, it is clear Captain Bonneville lacked the necessary time to build a picket-walled bastioned fort, a living area as described by Ferris, and a blacksmith shop described by archaeologists in a 1989 study at the Fort Bonneville Monument.

-A question that could be asked is how many men accompanied Bonneville.
-Captain Bonneville had one hundred and ten men with him, but the limiting factor in building a fort with cottonwood pickets squared on three sides is not the number of men, but the number of shovels, picks, crowbars, adze, and axes.
-As an example, with five each of the tools mentioned, only twenty-five men could cut, trim trees, square three sides, dig postholes, and set the posts at any one time.
-It should be kept in mind that the trappers were paid for furs trapped not building forts.
-In addition to this, time and space would limit the number of tools carried in the wagons.
+Captain Bonneville had one hundred and ten men with him, but the limiting factor in building a fort is not the number of men, but the number of shovels, picks, crowbars, adze, and axes…time and space would limit the number of tools carried in the wagons.
+With five each of the tools mentioned, only twenty-five men could cut, trim trees, square three sides, dig postholes, and set the posts at any one time.
+It should be kept in mind that the trappers were paid for furs trapped, not building forts.

-Ogden’s Hole is south of Cache Valley...not north.
+Ogden’s Hole is south of Cache Valley…not north.
 From the southern end of Cache Valley to Ogden’s Hole is about fifteen miles.
-The rough dirt road between Avon (5000 ft.) and Liberty (5100 ft.) reaches an elevation of 6500 feet crossing the mountains separating the two valleys.
+The rough dirt road reaches an elevation of 6500 feet crossing the mountains separating the two valleys.

 Phillip’s spends a page and a half describing Star Valley, Wyoming, where I was born and live.
 For someone who has rode and packed in this area most of his life, it is difficult to understand, or follow, the descriptions attributed to Ferris.
 The biggest error is describing salt deposits along the streams emptying into Salt River.